-Surgery Grants & Contracts (SGC) provides a full range of pre- and post-award services related to sponsored projects, including budget development, proposal preparation, Just in Time submissions, preparing RPPRs and other progress reports, requesting no-cost extensions and carry forward requests, reviewing sub-award invoices and Notice of Awards and liaising with DOS accountants and Sponsored Projects Administration (SPA).
+Surgery Grants & Contracts (SGC) provides "cradle-to-grave" pre- and post-award services related to sponsored projects, including budget development, proposal preparation, Just-in-Time submissions, progress reports, requesting no-cost extensions, carry forward requests, reviewing subaward invoices and Notice of Awards, and liaising with other grant stakeholders.

 General Contact Information: